Green Star Staff

-Anne Stefanich joins Green Star as part-time Technical Assistance Coordinator.
+Anne Stefanich is part-time Technical Assistance Coordinator.
 Anne is the true meaning of "Alaska Grown."
 Born and raised in Anchorage, she has traveled extensively throughout the State and the North American continent, though always returning home to the last frontier.

 Anne has experience with non-profits including overseeing the Challenger program for the Boys and Girls Club, getting kids out doing community service, hiking, and river rafting.